 The Endeavour Fund is one of the government’s main mission-led investments.
-The fund uses competition to drive an increasing focus on excellent, higher risk research and on the potential for impact in areas of future value, growth or critical need for New Zealand.
+The fund is administered by the Ministry of Business, Innovation & Employment (MBIE) and encourages researchers to undertake higher risk research with potential for impact in areas of future value, growth or critical need for New Zealand.

 The Endeavour Fund has two investment mechanisms:

-- Smart Ideas is designed to invest in promising, innovative research ideas with the high potential for benefits for New Zealand, to enable refresh and diversity in the science portfolio.
+- Smart Ideas is designed to invest in promising, innovative research ideas with high potential for benefits to New Zealand, to enable refresh and diversity in the science portfolio.
 Contracts are awarded for two to three years.